richard-scryber/PaperworkDayDocs/docs/gettingStarted/index.md

 Paperwork can be used at multiple levels, for creating dynamic document from simple templates.

-All of them offer the great features of the template driven content creation.
+No matter which is good for you, they all offer the great features of the template driven content creation.

 <details open markdown="block">
   <summary>